Horizontal or Vertical Lines on HP Laptop Screen

 But if you are using an external monitor, try connecting the monitor to a different port on the back of the computer.
 If the problem persists, try a different monitor.

-Solution 2: Change the Screen Resolution
+Method 2: Change the Screen Resolution

 Wrong screen resolution refers to horizontal or vertical lines on HP laptop screens.
 Therefore, you can change the screen resolution to fix the error.
 Here is the guide for you.